-Driven by Dare to Discover, the university has identified a series of resource gaps, outlined in the Resources and Risk Implications chapter, that are linked to its responsibility in providing comprehensive and diverse educational choices that prepare Albertans for citizenship in the world and address Alberta's need for undergraduate and graduate alumni who will contribute to the economic, social and cultural prosperity of tomorrow.
-These gaps have been identified in a context where the university continues to implement strategies to maximize the use of its existing resources.
-Addressing these resource gaps will facilitate connection to international communities, enable the U of A to undertake world leading research and create innovative research agreements that will link researchers, graduate and undergraduate students, international foundations, industry and government.
-These resource needs assume the government's commitment to provide 2 percent increases to the Campus Alberta grant in both 2013-14 and 2014-15.
-Resource gaps include investment in the University of Alberta as the province's flagship university, enhancing internationalization, supporting digital learning and information technology, investing in capital infrastructure, and restoring payments from the Access
+Driven by Dare to Discover, the university has identified a series of resource requests that are linked to its role as Alberta's flagship university, and its responsibility in providing comprehensive and diverse educational choices that prepare Albertans for citizenship in the world and address Alberta's need for undergraduate and graduate alumni who will contribute to the economic, social and cultural prosperity of tomorrow.
+These requests will facilitate connection to international communities, enabling the U of A to undertake world leading research and create innovative research agreements that will link researchers, graduate and undergraduate students, international foundations, industry and government.
+These resource requests assume the government's commitment to provide 2 percent increases to the Campus Alberta grant in both 2013-14 and 2014-15.
+The university's resource requests include increasing investment in the University of Alberta as the province's flagship university, enhancing internationalization, supporting digital learning strategies, funding infrastructure planning, and restoring payments from the Access to the Future Fund.